Macy’s to close 125 stores, shed 2,000 corporate jobs

 Macy’s has pursued a number of strategies as a way to lure people back.
 Those include recently teaming up with resale site ThredUp.
 The company’s Bloomingdale’s division launched a rental service last year.
 And it’s been expanding its off-price concept called Backstage in many of its stores.

 It has also been upgrading the look of its top 150 stores in healthy malls.
+Those stores account for about 50% of its total brick-and-mortar store sales.
+It said Tuesday that it plans to upgrade an additional 100 stores this year.

+The company also has been closing stores over the past few years and has reduced layers of management as it tries to be more agile.

 Still, that hasn’t been enough.

-Macy’s reported a steeper-than-expected 3.5% drop in sales at stores opened at least a year in its fiscal third quarter, which ended in Nov.
+Macy’s reported a steeper-than-expected 3.5% drop in sales at stores open at least a year in its fiscal third quarter, which ended Nov.
 2. That marked Macy’s first quarterly comparable store sales decline in almost two years.

 Its business during November and December showed some improvement — same store sales fell 0.6%.
 But analysts say that the department store is losing market share.
 The company is set to report final fourth-quarter results later this month.

-“We will focus our resources on the healthy parts of our business, directly address the unhealthy parts of the business and explore new revenue streams,” said Jeff Gennette. who took the reins as CEO in early 2017.
+“We will focus our resources on the healthy parts of our business, directly address the unhealthy parts of the business and explore new revenue streams,” said Jeff Gennette, who took the reins as CEO in early 2017.

+Macy’s said the moves are expected to generate annual gross savings of about $1.5 billion, which will be fully realized by year-end 2022.
+For 2020, Macy’s anticipates gross savings of about $600 million.

-The moves announced Tuesday come ahead of Macy’s annual investor meeting where Gennette is expected to unveil a three-year reinvention plan.
+The announcement of the steps comes ahead of Macy’s annual investor meeting Wednesday in New York where Gennette is expected to unveil a three-year reinvention plan.

-Shares in Macy’s Inc. slipped 8 cents to $16.55 in after-hours trading following the company’s announcement.
-Over the past year, Macy’s shares have declined nearly 36%.
+Shares in Macy’s Inc. rose 17 cents, or about 1%, to $16.64 in after-hours trading following the company’s announcement.
+Over the past year, they have declined nearly 36%.